-You can help by talking with your child about these and what they mean to them.
-Use the language at home.
+You can help by talking with your child about these attributes and what they mean to them.
 For example, when you see your child being an inquirer, praise them for their curiosity and wonder and model being a inquirer by asking some questions yourself.
-For more information, please contact the M'KIS PYP Coordinator or check out IB’s website here.
+For more information, please contact Sarah Herbert, our M'KIS PYP Coordinator.

 The PYP Curriculum Framework